 Insurances for Freelancers in Germany

 When living in Germany, a few insurances are must-haves.
-When freelancing in Germany, you might want to consider adding a few professional insurances to those that only cover your private life.
+When freelancing in Germany, you might want to consider adding a few professional insurances on top of those that only cover your private life.

 Related Guide: Insurance In Germany: Must-Haves For Expats